Vučedol culture: Origin

 The excavated settlement of Vučedol provides a base for the stratigraphic structure of the whole culture.

 No final conclusions about the linguistic character of Vučedol can be made, such as the inference that its people were linguistically Indo-European, or to what extent they mixed with native European populations, in regions of the eastern Adriatic coast, Dalmatia and Herzegovina with some parts of Bosnia as well.

+Archaeogenetics

 A February 2018 study published in Nature included an analysis of three individuals ascribed to the Vučedol culture.
 One male carried haplogroup R1b-z2103 and T2e, while the other carried G2a2a1a2a and T2c2.
 The female carried U4a.
 In a three-way admixture model, first male approximately had 58% Early European Farmers, 42% Western Steppe Herders and 0% Western Hunter-Gatherer-related ancestry, second male 93% EEF, 4% WSH and 3% WHG while female 37% EEF, 54% WSH and 10% WHG.
 According to Lazaridis, R1b-Z2103 is linked to the Yamnaya migration from the steppes.